You Need to Watch Out for Reply-Chain Phishing Attacks

 Beware of the lurking threat!
 Clicking this link could bring dire consequences, with malicious software aimed at stealing your login credentials or worse.
 Protect yourself and stay safe out there.

-It comes from an email address of a colleague.
-This address has already been participating in the email conversation.
+The message comes from a colleague’s email address that has already been part of the conversation.

 It may sound natural and reference items in the discussion.

-It may use personalization.
-The email can call others by the names the hacker has seen in the reply chain.
+The email might use personalization, such as addressing people by name, based on what the hacker has seen in the reply chain.

-Business Email Compromise (BEC) is on the rise!
+Business Email Compromise (BEC) is becoming more common.

 With the rise of data breaches, weak passwords and unsecured logins have made Business Email Compromise (BEC) a serious threat.
 Companies must work to protect their customers’ emails from cyber criminals who are eager to take advantage of vulnerable systems in order to gain accessor commit fraud.

-Companies everywhere are facing the looming threat of credential theft which could lead to devastating data breaches.
-Taking proactive steps now is vital in protecting your company from unauthorised access to their email accounts down the line.
+Companies face the growing threat of credential theft, which can lead to serious data breaches.
+Taking action now is important to protect your company from unauthorized access to email accounts.

 Hackers are creative in their approach to Business Email Compromise (BEC) scams by using the reply-chain technique.
 Instead of just attempting a single attack, they take advantage of continued conversations to send malicious ransomware or steal sensitive data and sell it on the Dark Web for quick profits.